Slavery in ancient Greece: Slave trade

-Buyers enjoyed a guarantee against latent defects: The transaction could be invalidated if the purchased slave turned out to be crippled and the buyer had not been warned about it.
+Buyers enjoyed a guarantee against latent defects: the transaction could be invalidated if the purchased slave turned out to be crippled and the buyer had not been warned.

 Status of slaves

 The Greeks had many degrees of enslavement.
 There was a multitude of categories, ranging from free citizen to chattel slave, and including penestae or helots, disenfranchised citizens, freedmen, bastards, and metics.
 The common ground was the deprivation of civic rights.

 Moses Finley proposed a set of criteria for different degrees of enslavement: